kjolley/BIGSdb/README.txt

+v1.23.0: *Automated password reset for site-wide accounts.
+         *Support for grouping sparse fields by different category.
-v1.22.5: *Allow users to reset site passwords if they know username and E-mail.
+         *Validation rules to constrain field values based on value of other fields. v1.22.5: *Allow users to reset site passwords if they know username and E-mail.
          *Faster search for null allele designations.
          *Drag-and-drop file upload for submissions.